theodorehadges/machine-learning/README.md

 If you do not want to install git, you can instead download [master.zip](https://github.com/ageron/handson-ml/archive/master.zip), unzip it, rename the resulting directory to `handson-ml` and move it to your development directory.

-If you want to go through chapter 16 on Reinforcement Learning, you will need to [install OpenAI gym](https://gym.openai.com/docs) and its dependencies for Atari simulations.
+If you want to go through the Reinforcement Learning projects, you will need to [install OpenAI gym](https://gym.openai.com/docs) and its dependencies for Atari simulations.

 If you are familiar with Python and you know how to install Python libraries, go ahead and install the libraries listed in `requirements.txt` and jump to the [Starting Jupyter](#starting-jupyter) section.
 If you need detailed instructions, please read on.